HybrydaStrabel/hybryda-ixai-start/EN/README.md

 ## 📚 How to read the documents?

 1. **The Story** — an intuitive, imaginative entry point.
-2. **Mind specification** — describes the experience and process of Hybrid reasoning.
+2. **Mind specification** — describes the experience and process of HYBRYDA reasoning.
 3. **Technical specification** — defines the structure, models, and semantics.

 These are not three separate parts —